d2s/website-1/src/pages/terms_of_service.en.md

    3. The Company is not entitled to use any means, mechanisms or software in connection with the Service, which can disturb functions of the Service.
 The Company may not undertake any action, which can result in an unreasonable or excess load of the technical capacities of Honeypot.
 In particular, the Company is not permitted to block, overwrite or modify the contents generated by Honeypot unless Honeypot has permitted it specifically in writing.
    4. The Company will refrain from anything that could endanger the performance and availability of the Service.
    5. By using the Service, the Company will not violate any applicable legal provisions such as the criminal code or third party rights and the Company assures not to contribute or transmit any illegal or immoral contents to the Service.
 This includes specifically any contents (including member names, etc.),
        - which are, false, inaccurate or misleading;
        - which are, insulting, racist, sexist, pornographic or obscene;
        - which can damage the reputation of Honeypot;
        - suitable to violate copyrights, patents, brands or any other intellectual property rights, the rights on a person's own image and other personal rights or third party rights.
    6. The Company is not permitted to disseminate commercial advertising for third party products or programs, to send unsolicited mass mails and unsolicited advertising in the Service.
 The Company will honor the privacy of third parties.
 In addition, the Company is not permitted to disseminate in the Service unauthorized any third party work that is protected by copyrights or other rights.
 Moreover, the Company is not allowed to refer to offers with such content.
    7. Honeypot is entitled to stop such violations against this Section 2.
 In addition, Honeypot is entitled to delete the breaching contents of the Company.
 The same applies to definite indications of a violation against these Terms of Service to contents, which are otherwise illegal.
 There is no entitlement to the recovery of breching deleted content.
 Such claim is also voided if the restoration is not possible for technical reasons.
    8. The provisions of this Section 2 do not limit the termination right of Honeypot — particularly the right to terminate effective immediately — in accordance with Section 11.
-In addition, they do not limit the right of Honeypot to exercise the virtual domiciliary right.
+In addition, they do not limit the right of Honeypot to exercise the virtual domiciliary right. <br /><br />

 1. **Functioning of the Service / Honeypot’s responsibilities**

    1. Honeypot provides the Service to connect Talent and Companies.
 The Service works as follows: Talent sign-up to the Service and make a profile available.
 Companies provide a profile after concluding the Recruiting Partnership Agreement.
 This profile is only visible to Talents that the Companies are interested in as defined below.
 Companies can browse the Talent profiles in a list and detailed view and decide to apply to the respective Talent by sending an interview request through the detailed view.
 These interview requests come with a first, non-binding offer proposal of what compensation package the company has in mind.
 Talent can review the interview requests and are now able to browse the profiles of Companies that have sent the requests.
 The Talent can accept or reject the interview request.
 If rejected, the Company may (upon choice of the Talent) recontact the Talent with a revised proposal.
 If accepted, Honeypot connects Talent and Company.
    2. Once a Talent has been viewed by a Company in the detailed view it is considered to be introduced by Honeypot ( “Introduction” ).
 If Talent and Company had been introduced in the past twelve months before the Introduction directly or by a third party and Company does not inform Honeypot about this within five business days in writing and substantive materials showing the introduction, the Talent is considered to have been introduced by Honeypot.
 Email or the Service are sufficient media in this matter.
 A Talent is considered to be already introduced directly or by a third party when there is a written communication concerning the Talent, with a clear identification of the Talent and the Company and with a clear identification of the opportunity to hire the Talent.
    3. Honeypot may from time to time, but is under no obligation to, suggest a specific Talent to a Company or vice versa.
 The Talent is then also seen as introduced.
 This can be done via email, messaging service or phone.
-   4. Honeypot undertakes reasonable efforts to match Talent and Companies, however, Honeypot does under no circumstances represent, assume a warranty or guarantee or undertake in any other way that Talent or Company will find a match through Honeypot and/or the Service.
+   4. Honeypot undertakes reasonable efforts to match Talent and Companies, however, Honeypot does under no circumstances represent, assume a warranty or guarantee or undertake in any other way that Talent or Company will find a match through Honeypot and/or the Service. <br /><br />

 1. **Obligations of Company**